 UNIT A UNIT B UNIT C

 TRIP SPEED TRIP SPEED TRIP SPEED

 SETPOINT SETPOINT SETPOINT

-Prime mover speed in rpm at which user expects unit to de-energize its alarm relay, turn on the TRIP LED, and energize/de-energize, (depending upon the version chosen) its voter relays.
+Prime mover speed in rpm at which user expects unit to de-energize its alarm relay, turn on

+the TRIP LED, and energize/de- energize, (depending upon the version chosen) its voter

+relays.

 MPU FAILED MPU FAILED MPU FAILED

 SETPOINT SETPOINT SETPOINT

-The prime mover speed must ex the unit will trip.
-If the TIMER ST exceed this value whenever the The prime mover speed must exceed this value within the MPU FAILED TIMEOUT period or the unit will trip.
-If the TIMER STARTS on RESET option is set to "Yes", the speed must also exceed this value whenever the contact input is open or the unit will trip.
+The prime mover speed must ex

+the unit will trip.
+If the TIMER ST exceed this value whenever the

-MPU FAILED
+MPU FAILED MPU FAILED MPU FAILED

+TIMEOUT TIMEOUT TIMEOUT

 Time period after a reset, during SETPOINT or unit will trip. which the prime mover speed r nust exceed the MPU FAILED

-MPU GEAR TEETH MPU GEAR TEETH MPU GEAR TEETH
+MPU GEAR MPU GEAR MPU GEAR

+TEETH TEETH TEETH

 Number of gear teeth the MPU i s looking at.

-TRIP ON MPU FAILURE TRIP ON MPU FAILURE TRIP ON MPU FAILURE
+TRIP ON MPU TRIP ON MPU TRIP ON MPU

+FAILURE FAILURE FAILURE

 "Yes" or "No" option.
 If an MPU loss-of-signal occurs, the MPU FAIL LED turns on and the alarm relay de-energizes.
 If the TRIP ON MPU FAILURE option is set to "Yes", the unit trips.
 This option applies only to a sudden loss of MPU signal while running.
 Trips due to an MPU timer timeout or an open contact input are not affected by this option.

-TIMER STARTS ON RESET TIMER STARTS ON RESET TIMER STARTS ON RESET
+TIMER STARTS ON RESET

 "Yes" or "No" option.
 If set to "No", the MPU fail timer starts when start key is pressed or when the contact input opens.
 If set to "Yes", the MPU fail timer starts when the reset key is pressed or remote reset is momentarily closed.

 ALARM IF SPEED ALARM IF SPEED ALARM IF SPEED

 < MPU FAIL < MPU FAIL < MPU FAIL

 SETPOINT SETPOINT SETPOINT

 This option only applies when the "TIMER STARTS ON RESET" option is set to "Yes".
 If this option is set to "Yes", the alarm relay de-energizes whenever speed is below the MPU fail set point.